 ## [1] 3239 5

-.
+total has 3239 rows and five variables.
+This indicates that the total kept all the IDs that were available in both datasets and entered the new columns from data2.
 So in case, you want to keep only IDs that are available in both databases use the function inner_join

 left_join